 In an early iteration of this post I shared on how to do this, but subsequent Firefox updates have rendered the settings we utilized useless.
 I have however retained the video tutorial should you be interested in finding out more.

-Fortunately, there’s a second option which has worked all through the subsequent updates, including in the new Firefox Proton.
-This second method is fool-proof as it involves disabling automatic updates using Firefox Policies.
+Fortunately, there’s a second option which has worked all through the subsequent updates, including in the new Firefox that uses the Proton UI (version 89+).
+This second method is more future-proof as it involves disabling automatic updates using Firefox Policies.
 The update notifications are also disabled in the process.

-Firefox comes bundled with a list of Enterprise Policies which can be viewed by going to the address about:policies and choosing Documentation.
+Firefox comes bundled with a list of policies which can be viewed by going to the address about:policies and choosing Documentation.
 The policy we are however interested with here is the DisableAppUpdate policy.

 This policy can be enabled in a couple of ways depending on the operating system.
 They include: